UK's antitrust regulator to investigate Google's search services

-LONDON :Britain's antitrust regulator said on Tuesday it would investigate Google's search services using its new powers to see how they impact consumers and businesses, including advertisers, news publishers and rival search engines.
+LONDON :Britain's antitrust regulator said on Tuesday it would investigate Google's search to see how it impacts consumers and businesses, including advertisers, news publishers and rival search engines.

 The Competition and Markets Authority, which has gained new powers to examine big tech, said search was vital for economic growth and it was critical that competition was working well.